Dunamuggy

 Dunamuggy is a townland of 172 acres in County Antrim, Northern Ireland.
-It is situated in the civil parish of Donegore and the historic barony of Antrim Upper.
+4 mi east of Antrim town centre, it is in the civil parish of Donegore and the historic barony of Antrim Upper.

 Archaeology

 The name probably comes from a motte in the east of the townland.
 The Ordnance Survey Memoir of 1838 records a tumulus 18 ft high, outside of which was a parapet varying in height from 2 to 6 ft.
 The mound seemed to be constructed of stone and covered with earth.
 The motte is a Scheduled Historic Monument at grid ref: J2274 9059.